 Pesticide Related Accidents

-In the case of ingestion or inhalation, 911 and possibly poison control will be contacted immediately.
+In the case of ingestion or inhalation, 911 and poison control will be contacted immediately.
 The pesticide that has been ingested/inhaled will be communicated, and the SDS book that is located in each vehicle, and in key areas on campus, will be consulted.
 If a person has eye, or skin contamination/exposure, the area will be immediately rinsed with clean water.
 If clothing is contaminated, it will be removed immediately and the skin around the area of contact will be washed.
 Contaminated clothing must be washed separately from other clothes.
 If necessary, the exposed individual will be taken to a hospital or clinic.
 The SDS book will be consulted on what action is most appropriate.
 In all exposure incidences, a report will be filed with the company for insurance and record keeping.

 Fire